naaman10/gatsby-starter-netlify-cms/src/pages/index.md

 heading: Our Mission
 subheading: Educating children in oral health & delivering paediatric dental education to dental students
-description: MPDSS is a new society created by Manchester University dental students.
+description: "MPDSS is a new society created by Manchester University dental students.
 More than 1 in 3 five year olds across Greater Manchester experience tooth decay – well above the England national average of 25%.
-Our society aims to educate children in the local area about oral health by exploring topics like tooth brushing, diet, and going to the dentist.
+Our society aims to educate children in the local area about oral health.
 We also arrange specialist dental talks and courses to aid the learning of dental students.
+  Keep reading for more information:"
 intro:
   blurbs:
     - image: /img/undraw_screen_time_vkev.png